ciccio-90/eCommerce/README.md

 # eCommerce

-The project is based on an e-commerce storefront site and on a back office web application built for a fictional clothes retailer named Agatha’s.
+The project is based on an e-commerce storefront site and on a back office web application built for a fictional clothes retailer named Agatha's.